eerkaijun/private-accounts/README.md

 ## Mission

-To bring zero knowledge privacy primitives to all web3 developers.
+To bring privacy to EVM chains.

 ## Disclaimer